-High unemployment is a profound problem across the majority of the area.
-Unemployment is also a reflection of low educational attainment, unfavourable economic structure, lack of major employer companies, and poses a real poverty threat.
-Apart from few regions in all the related territories unemployment exceeds 8%.
+High unemployment is a profound problem across the majority of the analysed area.
+Unemployment is also a reflection of low educational attainment, unfavourable and economic structure, lack of major employer companies, and a real poverty threat.
+Apart from regions in all the related territories unemployment exceeds 8%.
 In-work poverty has to be mentioned as well meaning that even the employed people can suffer from certain level of poverty in the region.
-Inequalities in the labour market needs and offers are significant across the area, thus certain harmonisation and cooperation in the field of cross-border employment and related services might be integral part of the joint fight against unemployment.
+Inequalities in the labour market needs and offers are significant across the analysed area, thus certain harmonisation and cooperation in the field of cross-border employment and related services might be integral part of the future joint fight against unemployment.

 Roma communities are often exposed to severe social challenges such as low income, exclosure from labour market, and suffer from financial and material deprivation.
 The share of Romas living in or at risk of poverty is very high, making this group part of the most vulnerable population within the analysed area.
 The Roma minority is also threatened by further physical segregation.
-Such negative socio-geographical processes are taking place in large part of the area, especially in relation to rural areas.
-Furthermore, the most populous and peripheral communities live in small remote villages and/or border areas having disadvantageous socio-economic situation like bad infrastructure, weak accessibility, lack of workplaces, housing problems, low educational attainment etc.
+Such negative sociogeographical processes are taking place in large part of the area, especially in relation to rural areas.
+Furthermore, the most populous and peripheral communities live in small remote villages and/or border areas having disadvantageous socio-economic situation like bad infrastructure, weak accessibility, lack of workplaces, housing problems, low educational attainment etc. (e.g. in districts of Encs, Putnok, Fehérgyarmat, Záhony, Rožňava, Berehove and Uzhhorod Raions in Zakarpatska Region).

-These challenges to social cohesion within the border region are further aggravated by focusing on the needs of marginalised groups to help access newly developed or improved services, especially with telemedicine solutions.
-The health-related issues and healthcare cooperation deserves special attention.
+The health-related issues and healthcare cooperation deserves also special attention.
 Bad and sometime deteriorating health status of the population is one of the reasons why in most parts of the region unfavourable mortality rates persist.
 Natural population decrease can be observed in recent years as more people deceased than were born except for Slovakia.